keymetrics/keymetrics.github.io/docs/keymetrics/tracing.md

 To customize some Transaction Tracing feature, first install pmx and require it into your code (at the really beginning of your main file):

+**WARNING**: If you want the options to use options with the transaction, you need to disable `--trace` because this option will enable it with default settings.
+You need to only use the programmatic API.

 ```javascript
 require('pmx').init({
   transactions : true